debbynirwan/pacman-ai-cpp/README.md

 * yaml-cpp (for configs)

 ## Use docker container
-The easist way for you would be to use docker container to build and run pacman-ai-cpp app.
+The easiest way for you is to use the docker container to build and run the pacman-ai-cpp application.
-After installing docker on your system you can execute the following command to build docker image:
+After installing docker on your system, you can run the following command to build the docker image:

     docker build --tag pacman-ai-cpp:latest --file Dockerfile .